 There are three primary treatments for most cases of constipation, and they usually work hand-in-hand.

 - A high-fiber diet with plenty of fluids.
 This means loading your child’s plate with plenty of fresh fruits and vegetables, high-fiber cereals, whole grain breads (look for at least 3-5 grams of fiber per serving), and a variety of beans and other legumes, like chickpeas and lentils.
 Two good sources of fiber that kids are often happy to eat are trail mix (let them make their own) and popcorn with minimal salt or butter.
 Foods containing probiotics, like yogurt, can also promote good digestive health.
 While focusing on fiber, don't forget fluids.
-If your child is eating plenty of high-fiber food but not getting enough fluid to help flush it through his system, you can make matters worse.
+If your child is eating plenty of high-fiber food but not getting enough fluid to help flush it through their system, you can make matters worse.
 Your child should be drinking plenty of water throughout the day, along with some milk.
 Limit sugary drinks to 4 ounces a day in younger children and 6-8 ounces in school-aged kids.

 - A stool softener to clear the bowels.
 These are safe in children, but should be used under the supervision of your pediatrician.
 Two common mistakes that parents make when giving their child a stool softener for constipation is not using a large enough dose, or stopping it too soon.
 For example, you might think that you can stop giving a stool softener after your child’s first normal-looking bowel movement, but stopping too soon may just set your child up for another bout of constipation.
 Some children may need to stay on a stool softener for a few weeks.
 Your doctor can advise you on the right dosing schedule for your child.